Breathing Apparatus for Work (Airline) Perth · Melbourne · Darwin

 The Use of SABA For Work Tasks

-ERGT Australia’s Breathing Apparatus for Work (BA Work – Airline) course is focused on the used of breathing apparatus in a work environment.
+ERGT Australia’s Breathing Apparatus for Work (BA Work – Airline) training course is focused on the use of breathing apparatus in a work environment.
 This course develops the skills and knowledge required to operate and maintain breathing apparatus and equipment in an irrespirable atmosphere as defined by the Australian Standard AS/NZS 1715:2009 Selection Use and Maintenance of Respiratory Protective Equipment.

-This course is designed for experienced individuals who work with Supplied Air Breathing Apparatus (SABA) in high risk industries.
+This training course is designed for experienced individuals who work with Supplied Air Breathing Apparatus (SABA) in high risk industries.

 The expected learning outcomes for the Nationally Recognised Training unit MSMWHS216 Operate Breathing Apparatus are:

 - Conduct pre-donning checks and tests on breathing apparatus

 There are no training standard pre-requisites for this course.

 There are no ERGT required skills and knowledge applicable for this course.